ayoayco/simple-tts/README.md

 # Simple TTS

-A simple text-to-speech program powered by [kokoro](https://huggingface.co/hexgrad/Kokoro-82M).
+A simple machine learning text-to-speech program powered by [kokoro](https://huggingface.co/hexgrad/Kokoro-82M).

+> [!Warning]
+> This is currently only tested working on Ubuntu-based distros due to the [required packages](#required-packages).

 ## Setup